glow-xyz/nftoken/docs/pages/faq.md

 Have a question?
 Tweet at lead developer [@VictorPontis](https://twitter.com/victorpontis) and we will add the question here.

-## Does this work with existing wallets?
+## What wallets does this work with?

-We launched support for the NFToken spec in Glow.
+We launched support for the NFToken spec in [Glow](https://glow.app).
 If you have Glow installed, you can create and send NFToken NFTs from within Glow.

+If your favorite wallet doesn't support the NFToken spec, let them know that you'd like them to add it.

 ## How does this compare with the Metaplex NFT Standard?